Rutts07/AAD-Project-2020114008/README.md

 # AAD-Project-2020114008
 Contains the files for the website of algorithms.
 This is repository for the Algorithm Analysis and Design Project.

-- This website has been created using HTML, CSS and Javascript
+- This website has been created using HTML, external CSS and internal Javascript
 - In addition to this, bootstrap and sweetalert libraries have also been used ...

 ### Phase-wise work division :